zaidnizam/Hacxk-MDjg/README.md

 Visit the [Hacxk-MD Session Provider](https://github.com/WhiskeySockets/Baileys) and scan the QR code or enter the pairing code.
 Once completed, the session file will be sent to your paired WhatsApp number.
 Retrieve that session file.

+> [!CAUTION]
+> If QR CODE INVALID Message Comes While Scaning QR Just Restart Your NodeJS Process.

+> [!NOTE]
-If a Session folder doesn't exist in your bot, create one.
-Paste the session file into this folder.
+> If a Session folder doesn't exist in your bot, create one.
+Paste the session file into created folder.

 The next step is hosting.